Mismiles/football-club/README.md

 The site has a user login system for users.

 ### Existing Features
-There is a shop feature which includes
+- There is a shop feature which includes the club kits and fees for members.

+- There is a "news" section whereby admins can post news about the club.

+- A "matches" section exists to add match reports to the site.

 ### Features Left to Implement
--Team profiles for specific players to add their information.
+- Team profiles for specific players to add their information.

--A fixtures and results app to show upcoming fixtures and past results.
+- A fixtures and results app to show upcoming fixtures and past results.

--

 ## Technologies Used